 - Hypospadias: The urethral opening is under the penis, instead of its tip.
 This abnormality is usually surgically corrected in infancy.
 If the correction is not done, it may be harder for the sperm to get to the female’s cervix.
 Hypospadias affects about 1 in every 500 new-born boys.

 - Radiation & Chemo Therapy: Radiation can impair sperm production.
-The severity usually depends on how near to the testicles the radiation was aimed.
 Some types of Chemo may significantly reduce sperm count.

 - Anabolic steroids: Popular with bodybuilders and athletes, long-term use can seriously reduce sperm count and mobility.

 - Illegal drugs: Consumption of marijuana and cocaine can lower the sperm count.